Business & Human Rights Talks

 From workforce well-being to supply chain stability and investor expectations, companies that understand and manage their human rights impacts are better positioned to reduce risks, meet regulatory demands and build long-term competitiveness.
 At the same time, they act in line with what is expected of sustainable businesses.

-Business & Human Rights Talks is a five-part webinar series hosted by UN Global Compact Finland.
+Business & Human Rights Talks is a webinar series hosted by the UN Global Compact networks of Finland, Sweden and Denmark.
 The series will start with an introduction to the UN human rights system, and then explore the human rights issues that matter most for business today – from forced labour to child’s rights, decent work, and the links between climate change and human rights – and help companies move from commitment to action.

 During the series you will: